EvisHome/Home-Assistant/examples/energy-price-chart/readme.md

 # Energy Price Chart Card

+Integrations used:
+- Nord Pool

+Custom Cards Used:
+- config-template-card
+- apexcharts-card

 ## The ApexCharts Card inside a Config-Template-Card

 *remember to check and chage to your own nordpool sensor marked with X_XX_XXX*